InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

 1. **External**.
 We have made the solution available externally.
 1. **Adopted**.
 At least one company is using the solution.

-A regular meeting proposes new challenges, discusses ideas, and demos solutions.
+In our meetings, we propose new challenges, discuss ideas, and demo solutions.

   1. Create a new card in the **No Status** column describing your contribution and the challenge it helps solve.
   1. Assign the new card to yourself by clicking the link on the card.